 DIY dangers can ring alarm bells

-The installation of a security alarm system in home or business is certainly possible for the handyman with some experience of DIY.
+The installation of a security alarm system in home or business is indeed possible for the handyman with some experience of DIY.

 But there are drawbacks if you are looking for safe protection for your family or good security for your business.